City-of-Helsinki/drupal-helfi-kasvatus-koulutus/README.md

 There is also a custom module called `helfi_group` that modifies group menus, alters the standard translation features for nodes under group control, and allows TPR unit entities to be managed within the group.

+- The custom module `helfi_group` can be found from [here](https://github.com/City-of-Helsinki/drupal-helfi-kasvatus-koulutus/tree/dev/public/modules/custom/helfi_group).

+### News feature

-Since groups can have their own news items, the news feature is enabled in the KASKO instance but is limited to upper secondary schools.
+Since [groups](#groups) can have their own news items, the news feature is enabled in the KASKO instance, but it is limited to upper secondary schools.
 Each school can publish its own news, which is displayed within the school’s specific area.
 Other KASKO-related news is created in the Etusivu instance in the same manner as other news, and the enabled news feature does not affect this process.

-- The custom module `helfi_group` can be found from [here](https://github.com/City-of-Helsinki/drupal-helfi-kasvatus-koulutus/tree/dev/public/modules/custom/helfi_group).

 #### Common issues